Hair. Dead chickens. Fish. I’ve composted them all.

 Old potting soil

-A bit of soil can help balance out very green piles.
+A bit of soil can help balance out very green piles, and can add useful microorganisms to the compost mix.
 I try not to add too much, though, as it’s not going to add new nutrients to the finished compost.

 Blood meal